DanielMSchmidt/questionmaster-angular/README.rst

 - Provide a possibility to change btw different subjects / topics
 - Provide a possibility to take a test
 - Provide a possibility to search through your questions
+- Add an error screen if localstorage isn't supported

 Further Plans: